-- o Transportation Cost (Institutional and Medical/MH) Costs over the remaining time in either scenario to manage and transport inmates for medical care and institution exchanges with other agencies. - o Miscellaneous (Other) Uniforms, supplies, training events, dues, etc.
+- Transportation Cost (Institutional and Medical/MH) Costs over the remaining time in either scenario to manage and transport inmates for medical care and institution exchanges with other agencies. - Miscellaneous (Other) Uniforms, Supplies, Training Events, Dues, etc.

-Operational Staffing Cost Considerations:
+Operational Staffing Cost Considerations

 The single most critical issue when planning for a new or expanded justice facility is the staffing requirements and associated costs.
-Capital construction costs represent a small part of the total life cycle costs of a detention facility, representing only ten percent to eleven percent (10% to 11%) of the total costs of the facility over its useful life.
+Capital construction costs represent a small part of the total life cycle costs of a detention facility, representing only ten to eleven percent (10% to 11%) of the total costs of the facility over its useful life.
 The overall useful life of this type of facility is generally between 40 to 50 years.
-The staffing requirements and associated costs represent sixty-three percent to sixty-seven percent (63% to 67%) of the total life cycle costs for a detention facility.
-The remaining twenty-two percent to twenty-seven percent (22% to 27%) to balance is made up of utility, medical, food costs and other miscellaneous direct offender expenses.
+The staffing requirements and associated costs represent 63 percent to 67 percent (63% to 67%) of the total life cycle costs for a detention facility.
+The remaining 22 percent to 27 percent (22% to 27%) to balance is made up of utility, medical, food costs and other miscellaneous direct offender expenses.
 Given the significance of staffing on the life cycle costs, this element of the study focuses primarily on the staffing needed to support each concept, by locating the new justice facility on an urban or remote site.
-For modeling purposes tied mainly to the length of time needed to pay down bond referendum capital financing, the life cycle cost models presented in this report are based on the projected total cost over a 20-year period.
+For modeling purposes, tied mainly to the length of time needed to pay down bond referendum capital financing, the life cycle cost models presented in this report are based on the projected total cost over a 20-year period.

 Throughout the programming effort, we were continually evaluating the staffing impact of functional and architectural programming concepts for urban or remote sites.
-In each case, the major components and their functional sub-components were programmed by the underlying need to create concepts that support Johnson County's mission: improving operations and safety, inherently promoting staff efficiency, and creating an appropriate justice environment.
+In each case, the major components and their functional sub-components were programmed by the underlying need to create concepts that support Johnson County's mission: improving operations, safety, inherently promoting staff efficiency and creating an appropriate justice environment.

-The staffing analysis developed for this project was analyzed through a "stepped" process.
-Including a preliminary profile of the existing jail and its operations, review of the ancillary functions that impact security/supervision and the need for detention officer supervision, we then determine the number of employees required to supervise the jail activities safely and constitutionally.
+The staffing analysis developed for this project was analyzed through a stepped process.
+Shive-Hattery determined the number of employees required to safely and constitutionally supervise jail activities by including a preliminary profile of the existing jail and its operations and reviewing the ancillary functions that impact security/supervision and the need for detention officer supervision.